patuuh/Depcher/README.md

 # TOOL STILL IN CONSTRUCTION
 # Depcher
-Tool to quickly analyze bug bounty platforms targets by checking their technology stack with wappalyzer
+Tool to quickly analyze bug bounty platforms targets by checking their technology stack with wappalyzer and running Vuln DB scan to the found technologies

 ## TODO